 Would you like a social media caption or infographic to go with it?

-Former Senate President and leader of the Peoples Democratic Party (PDP) in Kwara State, Dr.…
+The Patigi Local Government Area chapter of the Peoples Democratic Party (PDP) in Kwara State…